Sunday, August 2, 2020

 Children.

-Until the development of IGRA assay, TB skin test was mostly relied upon.
+Until the development of the IGRA assay, the TB skin test was mostly relied upon.
 The administration of the test appears simple, but experienced technicians are essential for the tests.
 Reading of the induration at 72 hours after the skin test must be adhered to.
 Interpretation as positive or negative is discouraged; instead, the actual measurement of induration at 90 degrees from the needle insertion should be recorded and kept for future reference.

-In most advanced countries the TB skin test is abandoned and IGRA is now the standard test.
+In most advanced countries, the TB skin test is abandoned and IGRA is now the standard test.

 Smear negative MTB.